ahmedcodein/loan_default/README.md

     - As a data practitioner, I can load the dataset into the Cluster Analysis notebook so I can prepare the dataset for the analysis.
   - **User Story: Define Cluster Pipeline with all features**
     - As a data practitioner, I can define a cluster pipeline so I can apply it to the full features dataset.
+  - **User Story: Dataset Split with all features dataset**
+    - As a data practitioner, I can split the dataset into Train and Test Sets and apply the cluster pipeline I can evaluate the cluster pipeline performance.
   - **User Story: Apply Cluster Pipeline on all features**
     - As a data practitioner, I can apply cluster pipeline to the full features dataset so I can evaluate the cluster pipeline performance.
-  - **User Story: Dataset Split with all features dataset**
-    - As a data practitioner, I can split the dataset into Train and Test Sets and apply the cluster pipeline I can evaluate the cluster pipeline performance.
   - **User Story: Number of Clusters with all features**
-    - As a data practitioner, I can use Elbow method and Silhouette score to extract the optimum number of clusters..
+    - As a data practitioner, I can use Elbow method and Silhouette score to extract the optimum number of clusters.
   - **User Story: Cluster Performance with all features**
     - As a data practitioner, I can evaluate the performance of the cluster pipeline prediction to evaluate if the cluster is able to predict with good confidence.
-  - **User Story: Important Features**
-    - As a data practitioner, I can read the cluster profiles so I can extract and analyze cluster profiles patterns.
   - **User Story: Cluster Profile with all features**
     - As a data practitioner, I can read the cluster profiles so I can extract and analyze cluster profiles patterns.
+  - **User Story: Important Features**
+    - As a data practitioner, I can extract the best features so I can build a dataset of best features to be used for the Cluster Profile patterns analysis.
   - **User Story: Define Cluster Pipeline with best features**
     - As a data practitioner, I can define a cluster pipeline so I can apply it to the full features dataset.
   - **User Story: Apply Cluster Pipeline with best features**